SonyLIV: Overview

 Sony LIV's core library consists of 18+ years of content from Culver Max Entertainment's channels including Sony TV, Sony SAB, Sony Aath and Sony Marathi; and more than 700+ movies, which means a total of 40,000+ hours of television show coverage in Hindi and English.

 History

 Varieties of anime originals from Animax were available on Sony LIV to stream.
 After shutting down a linear TV channel on 18 April 2017, Animax was made available exclusively as a digital streaming channel in India from 7 July 2017 to 7 May 2020.

 Sony LIV also streamed cricket matches played by Pakistan.

 Beginning with the 2022 US Open, Sony Pictures Networks India will have the exclusive live television and digital rights to the US Open in India through 2024.
 As of August 2023, US Open would livestream on Sony LIV.

-SonyLIV forayed into digital music producing music for the Sony Pictures blockbuster Passengers 2016 starring Jennifer Lawrence and Chris Pratt sung by Shirley Sethia, Jubin Nautiyal and Raftaar, composed by Sukumar Dutta.
+SonyLIV forayed into original music producing music for the Sony Pictures blockbuster Passengers (2016 film) starring Jennifer Lawrence and Chris Pratt sung by Shirley Setia, Jubin Nautiyal and Raftaar, composed by Sukumar Dutta.